jawj/zapatos-docs/src/index.md

 * `"customTypesTransform"` is a string that determines how user-defined Postgres type names are mapped to TypeScript type names.
 Your options are `"my_type"`, `"PgMyType"` or `"PgMy_type"`, each representing how a Postgres type named `my_type` will be transformed.
 The default (for reasons of backward-compatibility rather than superiority) is `"PgMy_type"`.
 If you [generate your schema programmatically](#programmatic-generation), you can alternatively define your own transformation function.

-* `"schemas"` is an object that lets you define schemas and tables to include and exclude.
+* `"schemas"` is an object that lets you define schemas and tables (and materialized views) to include and exclude.
 Each key is a schema name, and each value is an object with keys `"include"` and `"exclude"`.
 Those keys can take the values `"*"` (for all tables in schema) or an array of table names.
 The `"exclude"` list takes precedence over the `"include"` list.

 Note that schemas are not properly supported by Zapatos, since they are not included in the output types, but they can be made to work by using the Postgres [search path](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PATH) **if and only if** all of your table names are unique across all schemas.
 To make this work, you'll need to set something like this: